unartig/sepsis_osc/typst/main_thesis.typ

 $
 mapping observations and the latent representation to a shared class label $c$.
 To make things more complicated, $R$ does not directly act on $z$, but rather the metrics derived from the solution to a dynamical system (initial value problem) (@eq:ode-sys) parameterized by $z$.
-The metrics are detailed in @sec:metrics.
+The metrics are detailed in.

 In the setting of structured latent variational learning we want to approximate an encoder $q(z|x)$ to infer the latent variables from observed data $X$ and the class.